 This is a different view of "Farm House at Parker Road and Stroh Ranch."
 In the 20s and 30s this house was part of the Lewis Dairy Farm, which delivered milk daily to Denver, about 30 miles away.
 Supposedly, the house was to be relocated and restored, but ended up being demolished (along with all outbuildings and trees) in July 2016.

-This is an abandoned bridge about a half mile north of our neighborhood.
+This is an abandoned bridge about a half mile north of my former neighborhood.
 Jennifer and I discovered it by accident in 2002.
 Upon taking more photos in 2006, Jen discovered a basement and house foundation at the top of the hill in the background (note the small washhouse by the poles).
 This bridge once served as an entry to the property the house stood on.
-Sold in January, 2005.

 This home sits about two miles north of our neighborhood.
-This piece was a part of the "Images of Parker" exhibit in October 2004.
+This piece was a part of the "Images of Parker" exhibit..

 This barn is located near the southeast corner of Parker and Stroh Roads in Douglas County, Colorado.
 It was once a house, and its “twin” was moved seven miles north many years ago, where it still sits today as a house.
-The property this barn sits on is for sale, so it will likely be demolished in the near future.
+Unfortunately, this barn was demolished in 2018.

 The reference photo I used was taken by Bruce Norman when he visited Peru in 2006.
 Bruce is a member of the Parker Artists Guild and gave me permission to reproduce the image.
 His work can be found at brucenorman.com